-Satomi is a NYC based actress and musician.
-She has been in various TV shows as is currently performing in "Phantom of the Opera" on Broadway!
+Satomi is an NYC-based actress and musician.
+She has been in various TV shows and is currently performing in "Phantom of the Opera" on Broadway!
 Keep reading to find out more about what makes Satomi an Amazing Asian in the Arts!

 Name: Satomi Hofmann

 Current Project: The Phantom of the Opera, Broadway Hearts, Various TV shows

 Favorite credits/projects: I actually love my current job.
 And I've loved almost every show I've ever done.
 I also loved being a part of the female Celtic rock band Killian's Angels, playing kick ass music with kick ass women!

 What are some interesting facts about yourself?
 It depends on what you consider interesting.
 When I was growing up, Satomi was an unusual name, even in Japan.
 My family would go to Japantown and we would scour the racks of keychains with all of the Japanese names… Akiko, Yuko, Yasuko, Michiko… but never Satomi.
 I’ve met two other Satomi‘s in my life and one was a man.
 And now it’s apparently become a lot more popular.
 There’s even a Japanese celebrity named Satomi!
 It seems I may finally get my very own mass-produced name keychain!